corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-flows.md

 ### Write the responder flow

-Now that you've written the initiating flow, write the responder flow.
-The responder flow in the `CreateAndIssueMarsVoucher` flow is very simple, as you don't need to verify anything.
+Now that you've written the initiating flow, write the responder flow that responds to the request to update the ledger.
+The responder flow in the `CreateAndIssueMarsVoucher` flow is very simple and in the context of the Mission Mars CorDapp, you don't need to verify anything.
+However, when signing a responder flow in a "real-life context", do not sign it before verifying its contents and ensuring you are accepting what you want to accept.

 1. Add the `@InitiatedBy` annotation.
 This indicates that this is the responder flow.